ERDDAP/erddap/PRIORITY_PROJECTS.md

 * Improve the User experience

-  - Define an ERDDAP API for protected datasets that can easily be used directly from code.[ https://github.com/ERDDAP/erddap/issues/92](https://github.com/ERDDAP/erddap/issues/92)
+  - Define an ERDDAP™ API for protected datasets that can easily be used directly from code.[ https://github.com/ERDDAP/erddap/issues/92](https://github.com/ERDDAP/erddap/issues/92)

 * Technical Debt